 Spray weeds before they get a change to develop flowers and re-scatter seed.
 Weed killer won't kill un-germinated weed seeds on the ground and you will end up having to re-treat once they germinate.

 Sheets of plastic can be used to suppress weeds.
-You can use black plastic refuse sacks, buy a roll of plastic or even use old carpet or blankets.
-This works by blocking out the light and also drying out the ground.
+You can use black plastic refuse sacks, buy a roll of plastic or even use old carpet, blankets, newspapers or cardboard.
+This works by blocking out the light and if plastic is used, it dries out the ground.
 Black plastic may not be completely opaque (especially bin bags which are quite thin) so check this out first.
 Killing weeds this way is a slow process and not recommended for impatient gardeners!
 It can take weeks to several months for weeds to die, especially in the case of creeping weeds when the roots may be located outside the plastic.

 How to Get Rid of Weeds in Cracks Between Paving Stones and Concrete

 Any of the methods above can be used to deal with weeds in the divisions between paving stones, bricks, cobble lock and concrete sections, however another solution is to use a string trimmer (strimmer).
 If you use the trimmer so that the plane of the spinning line is at right angles to the ground, you can use the line to slash deep down into the crack tearing out the weeds.
 Like any non-herbicide method, results may only be temporary, but it'll keep the cracks weed free for a few weeks or more.